forovere231/Ray-s-Mod-Zombie-Survival-OP-Script/README.md

 end)

 -- Healer Panel Buttons
-addButtonToPanel(panels["Healer"], "Spawn Health Kit", UDim2.new(0, 0, 0, 0), UDim2.new(0, 160, 0, 50), "Spawn Health Kit", "Spawns a Health Kit if the player has one.", function()
+addButtonToPanel(panels["Healer"], "Spawn Health Kit", UDim2.new(0, 0, 0, 0), UDim2.new(0, 160, 0, 50), "Spawn Health Kit (One Healer or More must be alive.)", "Spawns a Health Kit if the player has one.
+(One Healer or More must be alive.)", function()
     local healthKit = player.Backpack:FindFirstChild("Health Kit")
     if healthKit then
         healthKit.LocalScript.RemoteEvent:FireServer()